kanflo/pymirror-bambulab/docs/readme.rst

 See the `example <https://github.com/kanflo/pymirror-bambulab/docs/example/>`_

 Let's start with a demo.
 You need Python 3.10 and git installed.
 Make sure to follow the step creating a copy of the configuration file before entering your credentials.
+The ha-bambulab component is a submodule that needs symlinking as it is not (yet) available via pip.

 .. code-block::